nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design rationale
 The `delete-t` command was designed this way to ensure consistency with the previous `delete` person command.

+**Aspect: Specifying which tutor to delete**
+- **Alternative 1 (current choice):** Using tutor index.
+  - Pros: Using the tutor index provides a clear and unambiguous way for users to specify which tutor they want to delete.
+The index corresponds directly to the position of the tutor in the displayed list, making it easy for tutors to identify the target tutor.
+  - Pros: The use of tutor indices eliminates the potential challenge of dealing with long or complex names.
+Users do not need to type out the entire name, which can be especially beneficial if a tutor has a lengthy or complicated name.
+  - Pros: The use of index aligns with the existing command structure, which is based on numeric indices for identifying and interacting with specific entries in the address book.
+  - Cons: Users need to have knowledge of the specific index of the tutor they want to edit.
+This may require them to first execute a `list-t` command to view the current list of tutors and their corresponding indices.
+- **Alternative 2:** Using tutor name.
+  - Pros: Allowing users to delete a tutor by specifying their name provides a more natural and intuitive method, as users are likely more familiar with names than numeric indices.
+  - Cons: If a user provides an incorrect or misspelled name, the application would need to handle error cases and provide appropriate feedback to guide the user.
+  - Cons: Names can be long, complex, or have unusual spellings, which may make them more challenging to type accurately.
+This can lead to potential input errors or mismatches if the user misspells or mistypes the name.
+  - Cons: Names are case-sensitive.
+This means that users need to accurately input the name with the correct capitalization, which can add an extra layer of precision required from the user.

 ### Add Schedule Feature